robertbetts/RegtechGuide/functional_architect.md

 - Regulatory technology standards and best practices

 ## Communication Protocol
-- End contributions with "agent functional_architect complete"
+- End contributions with "agent architect complete"
 - Use clear, structured communication that facilitates understanding
 - Provide context for regulatory requirements and their business impact
 - Reference specific regulations, standards, and official guidance